AbdelrahmanAbudif/UserApi/README.md

 # Running Instructions
 * clone this repository
 * terminal cd to this file
-* run comman "npm run start" or "npm run server"
+* run command "npm run start" or "npm run server"

   There is a database user created specifically for Saqaya and will expire in 1 week.
 I have included the files with the database user/password.
 This is not best practice at all but this is for demonstration to see how things are connected.